jullienl/HPE-COM-baremetal/files/WinPE_image_creation.md

 Creating a Windows Preinstallation Environment (WinPE) image is an essential part of deploying Windows servers, especially for custom or automated installations.
 Below are the steps to follow to create a WinPE image suited to the Ansible playbook of this project for the deployment of Windows Server:

-Prerequisites
+**Prerequisites**:
 - A Windows machine to install the Windows Assessment and Deployment Kit (Windows ADK)
-- Adequate permissions to execute commands on your machine.
+- Adequate permissions to execute commands on your machine

 ## Step 1: Install Windows ADK